Ingredients

 extra olive oil and salt flakes to finish

 With its caramel coloured crumb and an open bubbly texture, this malted focaccia is relatively easy to make by hand but super-easy with a machine.
 Here I mixed this in the Ankarsrum Assistent with the dough hook attachment and scraper, but you can mix it by hand in a Swedish stainless steel mixing bowl.
-The flour used, Mulino Marino's excellent Organic Type "0" Manitoba Flour gave it an extra-crisp crust and a beautiful flavour.
+The flour used, Mulino Marino's excellent Organic Type "0" Manitoba Flour gives an extra-crisp crust and a beautiful flavour.

 If you’re making the dough by hand use relatively warm water (22C), but if you’re making the dough in a machine use much colder water (around 10-12C) as the action of the dough hook and the relatively long mixing will warm the dough quickly.